pannous/wasp/docs/mark-syntax.md

 ## 2. Mark Pragma

 Mark pragma is a sequence of characters enclosed in brackets `( ... )`.
-It can contain embedded brackets, as long as they are balanced, and embedded brackets are treated as part of the pragma content.
+It can contain embedded brackets, as number as they are balanced, and embedded brackets are treated as part of the pragma content.

 ```BNF
 mark_pragma ::= '(' (char_no_bracket | mark_pragma)* ')'